 The importance of continuously listening to employees

 Effectory has been working on engagement surveys for over 25 years.
-During that time, we’ve learnt how to track engagement through an employee listening strategy and also how to increase engagement from the insights a survey provides.
+During this time, we’ve learnt how to track engagement through an employee listening strategy and also how to increase engagement from the insights a survey provides.

 Employee listening strategies have transformed in recent years.
 Businesses used to send out one monster survey per year.
 Such a large project is usually cumbersome and analyzing the data and implementing any changes based on the feedback is a long process.
 This often results in employees not seeing the value of providing their thoughts and future survey projects losing credibility.